-Here's another example: suppose we have a stream of records containing information about employees.
-Say we have a selector salary which extracts the employee's salary from that employee's record-(salary record) evaluates to the employee's salary.
-Suppose we want to find the salary of the highest-paid employee who is a programmer.
-Here's how we do it:
+- Suppose we have a stream of records containing information about employees. - We have a selector salary which extracts the employee's salary from that employee's record (salary record) evaluates to the employee's salary. - Suppose we want to find the salary of the highest-paid employee who is a programmer.

 '''

 (define (salary-of-highest-paid-programmer record-stream)

 (stream-accumulate max 0

 (stream-map salary

-(stream-filter programmer? record-stream) )))
+(stream-filter programmer? record-stream) )));

 '''

-Here's another higher-order procedure:
+This is another higher-order procedure: